dborth/fceugx/readme.txt

 [3.4.0]

-* Update to the latest FCEUX core
+* Updated to the latest FCEUX core
 * Allow loader to pass two arguments instead of three (libertyernie)
-* Add PocketNES interoperability (load ROMs and read/write SRAM)
+* Added PocketNES interoperability (load ROMs and read/write SRAM)
-* Add option to not append " Auto" on saves
+* Added option to not append " Auto" on saves
-* Compiled with latest libOGC/devkitPPC
+* Added soft and sharp video filtering options
+* Removed update check completely
+* Compilation fixes for DevkitPPC

 [3.3.9 - December 10, 2016]